 For one-on-one or group business-related video chats, Skype is a much better option.
 It allows up to 50 people to join in, instead of just 25 supported by Hangouts.
 Skype also lets you record a meeting as well as share what’s on your screen.
 Unfortunately, the free version of Skype is still not suitable for a lot of businesses, as it lacks a few common features.
 These include the ability to turn off your mic or the mic of one of the participants.

 For that reason, both companies have paid services aimed at businesses, big and small.
 Google has two: Hangouts Chat and Hangouts Meet.
 The first one allows for secure team messaging, either one-on-one or within a group chat.
-Hangouts Meet, on the other hand, is a video and voice conferencing tool for up to 250 participants per call on its most expensive plan.
+On the other hand, Hangouts Meet is a video and voice conferencing tool for up to 250 participants per call on its most expensive plan.

-Microsoft used to offer Skype for Business but replaced it with Microsoft Teams, a service that combines messaging as well as video conferencing into one.
+Microsoft used to offer Skype for Business but replaced it with Microsoft Teams, a service that combines messaging and video conferencing into one.

-Hangouts Chat and Meet are part of Google’s G Suite subscription plans that bring you a bunch of other useful services.
+Hangouts Chat and Meet are part of Google’s G Suite subscription plans that bring you many other useful services.
 Pricing starts at just $6 per user.
-Microsoft Teams, on the other hand, is free, but it only allows for messaging and file sharing between team members.
+On the other hand, Microsoft Teams is free, but it only allows for messaging and file sharing between team members.
 You’ll have to pay at least $5 per user to get the video conferencing feature included in your plan.
 And just like Google’s G Suite, Microsoft Teams also includes other services like OneDrive storage and more.